mikejwhitehead/PSConnectWise/README.md

 See the [Contributing Documentation](./CONTRIBUTING.md)

 ## Extra Information
+- This module (v1.0) is still under development.
+  - This means breaking changes can be introduced by future updates.
+  - Once the v1.0 module has be [published](https://github.com/sgtoj/PSConnectWise/milestone/1) to the [PowerShell Gallery](https://www.powershellgallery.com/), versions and breaking changes will follow [semantic versioning](http://semver.org/) convention.
 - [Test Directory](./test/) Stores the Unit Test Scripts for [Pester](https://github.com/pester/Pester).
   - See [Readme](https://github.com/sgtoj/ConnectWisePSModule/tree/master/pester)
 - [Documented Architecture](https://github.com/sgtoj/ConnectWisePSModule/blob/master/doc/ClassArchitectures.md) of the Dependent PS Classes